CogStack/MedCAT/README.md

 # Medical  <img src="https://github.com/CogStack/MedCAT/blob/master/media/cat-logo.png" width=45> oncept Annotation Tool

-A tool for extraction and linking (UMLS/SNOMED/...) of diseases/drugs/sympotms/... from Electronic Health Reacords or any other free text.
+MedCAT can be used to extract information from Electronic Health Records (EHRs) and link it to biomedical ontologies like SNOMED-CT and UMLS.
 Paper on [arXiv](https://arxiv.org/abs/1912.10166).

 ## Demo
 A demo application is available at [MedCAT](https://medcat.rosalind.kcl.ac.uk).
 Please note that this was trained on MedMentions